before80/go_docs/content/docs/GoBlog/2011/GoAppEngineSDK1_5_5Released.md

 Today we released version 1.5.5 the Go App Engine SDK.
 You can download it from the [App Engine downloads page](http://code.google.com/appengine/downloads.html).

-今天我们发布了1.5.5版本的Go App Engine SDK。你可以从App Engine的下载页面下载它。
+今天我们发布了1.5.5版本的Go App Engine SDK。您可以从App Engine的下载页面下载它。

 This release includes changes and improvements to the App Engine APIs and brings the supporting Go tool chain to [release.r60.2](https://go.dev/doc/devel/release.html#r60) (the current stable release).
 Also included in this release are the [godoc](https://go.dev/cmd/godoc/), [gofmt](https://go.dev/cmd/gofmt/), and [gofix](https://go.dev/cmd/gofix/) tools from the Go tool chain.
 They can be found in the root directory of the SDK.